 Are you feeling depressed?
 You might be, but only if the following symptoms are involved.
 Depression is a serious illness that must be treated by professional help–and it’s often more than just feeling sad or down on yourself.
 The following symptoms can indicate depression:

 Depression is one of the most common mood disorders in the United States.
 It is a disorder that involves changes in mood, including sadness, irritability, feelings of hopelessness, worthlessness, difficulty concentrating and sleeping.
-It is estimated that 30 million American adults (more than 10% of the population) suffer from depression each year.
+A recent study says that 30 million American adults (more than 10% of the population) suffer from depression each year.
 It is the leading cause of disability in the United States for ages 15 to 44.
 The World Health Organization estimates that more than 350 million people are suffering from depression worldwide; it is a global problem.

 While there are several different types of depression, such as postpartum depression and seasonal affective disorder, major depressive disorder (MDD) is the most common type.
 MDD is characterized by a persistently low mood that interferes with daily functioning in one or more major areas of life (e.g., home, work/school).
 In order to be diagnosed with MDD, the symptoms must be present for a minimum of 2 weeks and do not represent a normal reaction to life’s challenges.
 Common symptoms include: